Gerald Barry (British Army officer)

 Gerald Barry MC (18 December 1896 – 21 February 1977) was a career officer in the British Army who played in one first-class cricket match for the Combined Services against Essex.

-In the match, played at Leyton in May 1922, Barry batted at No 10 in the Services team's two innings and scored only two runs, and opened the bowling in each Essex innings without taking a wicket.
-He did not play first-class cricket again.
+Early life and education

+Gerald Berry was born on 18 December 1896 in Westminster, London to Grace Murray (1873–1960) and William James Berry (1864–1952).
+He attended Eton College in Windsor, United Kingdom, from January 1910 to August 1914.
+He was also educated at Royal Military College, Sandhurst, United Kingdom.
+Barry married Lady Margaret Pleydell-Bouverie, daughter of Jacob Pleydell-Bouverie, 6th Earl of Radnor in 1923.
+They had five daughters and one son.

+Career

-Barry was educated at Eton College, from which he joined the Coldstream Guards in the First World War.
+He joined the Coldstream Guards in the First World War.
 He was awarded the Military Cross.
-He later rose to the tank of lieutenant colonel in the Black Watch.
+He rose to the tank of lieutenant colonel in the Black Watch, and later rose to the ranking of Captain.
 During the Second World War, his postings included deputy military secretary of the Eastern Army in India.

-Barry married Lady Margaret Pleydell-Bouverie, daughter of Jacob Pleydell-Bouverie, 6th Earl of Radnor in 1923.
-They had five daughters and one son.
-His brother-in-law was Nigel Capel-Cure, who also played one first-class cricket match.
+In the match, played at Leyton in May 1922, Barry batted at No 10 in the Services team's two innings and scored only two runs, and opened the bowling in each Essex innings without taking a wicket.
+He did not play first-class cricket again.His brother-in-law was Nigel Capel-Cure, who also played one first-class cricket match.

+Death

+He died on 21 February 1977, although not war related.